jonfernq/Python-Utilities/PythonQuiz/file_path_questions.md

+## os.path

-## os.path: the python library for processing file names and directory paths
+os.path is used to process file names and directory paths.

-The Python standard library module for processing file names and directory paths is os.path.
-It provides a portable way of using operating system dependent functionality like pathname manipulation.
+As a standard library module, it provides a portable way of using operating system dependent functionality like pathname manipulation.
 The os.path module contains functions for manipulating file paths, such as joining paths, splitting paths, getting the basename of a file, and so on.
 Here's an example of how to use os.path to manipulate file paths:

 ```python
 import os